crushoncode/closures/readme.md

+*This repository is used to store all about closures taught by Jonas Schmedtmann and Paul Binns.*

 # Closure

 - Closure occurs where a function is defined and the function definition accesses variables outside of it's function scope.

 - The fuction maintains a link to those variables throughout its lifetime.

-- When a function is defined within another function, the inner function will maintain a link to the external variables that were in existance at the time the function was defined, even after the outer function has completed and been garbage collected
+- When a function is defined within another function, the inner function will maintain a link to the external variables that were in existance at the time the function was defined, even after the outer function has completed and been garbage collected = An inner function has always access to the variables and parameters of its outer function, even after the outer function has returned.

 # Closure...What is it Good for?